eoinkelly/notes/cryptography/serious-cryptography-book.md

 * Diehard
 * NIST test suite

-They test the output against a perfect uniform distribution, check distribution of 0 and 1 bits or the distribution of 8bit patterns.
+They test the output against a perfect uniform distribution, check distribution of 0 and 1 bits or the distribution of 8-bit patterns.
 These tests are **not a measure of PRNG security**

+### Real-world PRNG user interfaces

 * Linux
     * `/dev/urandom`
         * `/dev/urandom` is the userland interface to the crypto PRNG in the kernel
         * `dd if=/dev/urandom of=myfile bs=1M count=10`
         * when you read it in C, you **must check the result of open() and read()** lest your buffer be unchanged or just filled with 0's
+        * based on Blake2s now https://lore.kernel.org/lkml/20211223141113.1240679-2-Jason@zx2c4.com/
     * `/dev/random`
         * contains an entropy estimator
             * these are considered unreliable and can be fooled by attackers